mirko/yaps/README.md

 HTTP API:
  - `check`
-   - Desc: Check connection and if there's a free/unassigned or with client's `dev_id` associated set
+   - Desc: Trigger a consistency check on server side - does not allocate a provisioning set yet
  - `getConfig`
-   - Desc: Fetch `endpoints.json` config file
+   - Desc: Assigns a (free) provisioning set (if not happened for this client already), fetch `endpoints.json` config file
  - `getHash`
    - Desc: Fetch a hash created over `secret` and `dev_id` which could be stored on the client in order to identify/verify the provisioning infrastructure at a later state
  - `getEndpointsFile`